RunGT/rungt/README.md

 ### Hi, Terry here 👋 👨🏾‍💻

-My interest in technology was born form the desire make a difference by solving problems with people and relationships in mind.
+My interest in technology was born from the desire make a difference by solving problems with people and relationships in mind.

-Before my quest to become a developer I have worked in technical and creative positions:

-- Business owner
-- Project manager - Gaming start up
-- Music producer and presenter - BBC / Sony Music / Universal / Virgin
-- Technical Officer (Signals) - London Underground

-I'm excited by the future of voice command technology, space exploration and automation.

 Feel free to contact me in regards to learning how to code, tech, business and all things FAC